VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 ### Domain Definitions (Ubiquitous Language)

-The following list defines the key domain related terms that the team used during the development of this **Orders and Registrations** bounded context.
+The following list defines the key domain related terms that the team used during the development of these **Orders and Registrations** bounded contexts.

 - **Attendee.** An Attendee is someone who is entitled to attend a conference.
 An Attendee can interact with the system to perform tasks such as manage his agenda, print his badge, and provide feedback after the conference.
 An Attendee could also be a person who doesn't pay to attend a conference such as a volunteer, speaker, or someone with a